BobVul/GrowlToToast/README.md

 # GrowlToToast

-Implements a Growl Display with a companion program to forward them to Windows 10 Toast notifications.
+Implements a Growl Display with a companion program to forward them to Windows 10 Toast notifications (Action Center).

 * Sends Growl titles and messages
 * Supports configurable "silent" mode